projectcarabaoph/filthcheck-api/README.md

 # FilthCheck

 FilthCheck is a simple API for detecting Not Safe For Work (NSFW) Nudity image content.
-It utilizes onnx models to analyze images and classify them as either safe or NSFW.
+It utilizes ONNX models to analyze images for nudity and classifies them as either Safe or Not Safe For Work (NSFW).

 ## Features
 - Detects NSFW content in images